Wall Street rebounds as focus shifts to White House race

 Investors betting on a Biden administration, which is expected to deliver a massive fiscal stimulus and promote green energy, have fueled a rally in solar stocks, industrials and small-cap names in recent weeks.

-On the other hand, JP Morgan has listed Bank of America, Wells Fargo and Citigroup in its “Trump basket” of stocks.
-The S&P banks index added 0.6%.
+On the other hand, JP Morgan has listed Bank of America BAC.N, Wells Fargo WFC.N and Citigroup C.N in its "Trump basket" of stocks.
+The S&P banks index .SPXBK added 1.7%.

 “No matter what happens tomorrow, it will be the impetus to get the stimulus done in coming weeks after the election is decided,” said Thomas Hayes, managing member at Great Hill Capital LLC in New York.

-Materials and industrials posted the sharpest percentage gains among major S&P sectors.
+Energy .SPNY, materials .SPLRCM and industrials .SPLRCI enjoyed the sharpest percentage gains among major S&P sectors.

+Value stocks, which tend to outperform growth coming out of a recession, also got a lift.
+The Russell 1000 value .RLV index rose about 2%, while the Russell 1000 growth .RLG index added about 0.5%.

 The S&P 500 ended a turbulent week at near six-week lows on Friday after quarterly reports from technology mega-caps failed to impress and on surging coronavirus cases in the United States and Europe.

-The CBOE volatility index, known as Wall Street’s fear gauge, inched lower on Monday after ratcheting up to near four-month highs last week.
+The CBOE volatility index .VIX, known as Wall Street's fear gauge, inched lower on Monday after ratcheting up to near four-month highs last week.

-Clorox Co gained 5% after reporting its strongest quarterly sales growth in more than two decades and raising its full-year revenue forecast as coronavirus-driven hygiene needs escalated demand for everything from disinfectants to water filters.
+Clorox Co CLX.N gained 5% after reporting its strongest quarterly sales growth in more than two decades and raising its full-year revenue forecast.

-Market research firm Nielsen Holdings Plc gained 6.6% on plans to sell its consumer goods data unit for $2.7 billion to private equity firm Advent International.
+Market research firm Nielsen Holdings Plc NLSN.N gained 5.7% on plans to sell its consumer goods data unit for $2.7 billion to private equity firm Advent International.

-The S&P airlines index fell 2.2%, while cruise operators Carnival Corp and Norwegian Cruise Line Holdings Ltd shed 4% and 6% respectively, reflecting fears over a relentless surge in COVID-19 cases.
+The S&P airlines index .SPCOMAIR fell 1.9%, while cruise operators Carnival Corp CCL.N and Norwegian Cruise Line Holdings Ltd NCLH.N shed 2% and 3.5% respectively, reflecting fears over a relentless surge in COVID-19 cases.

 Advancing issues outnumbered declining ones on the NYSE by a 3.8-to-1 ratio.
 On the Nasdaq, a 2.5-to-1 ratio favored advancers.